History and local towns

 Masclat (3 km) Rural and old-style French, Masclat is the administrative centre of the commune.
 Tractors are often encountered trundling through the streets.
 Services are limited to a service station with fuel (24-hours with credit card), a restaurant and a bar-café (both open for lunch only, dinner by booking).
 The chateau (13th to 18th century) is privately owned and not open to the public.

-Carlux (6 km) This pretty hilltop village north of the river Dordogne is nestled around the imposing ruins of a 13th-century fortress destroyed by the English in the Hundred Years War.
+Carlux (6 km) This pretty hilltop village north of the river Dordogne is nestled around the imposing ruins of a 13th-century fortress destroyed in the Hundred Years War.
 In the 19th century, stone from the castle was used in the buildng of the road to the river.
 It has a general store, bakery (closed Sun pm) and two restaurants; the GR6 walking trail goes through the village.
 The imposing Chateaux Rouffillac, nearby and visible from the river below, is privately owned, not open to the public, but can be rented.

 Fajoles (7 km) In summer, the popular Sunday morning farmers’ market held in the square in front of the 12th-century Romanesque church draws crowds of locals and holiday-makers.
 The Maison du Paige museum is located here.
 No shops.